 Mount Norquay Sightseeing

-Technically not a gondola, but still offering spectacular sightseeing opportunities, Mt.
+Technically not a gondola, but still offering spectacular sightseeing opportunities, the Mt.
 Norquay chairlift in the summer is the best seat in Banff National Park!
 With panoramic views that sometimes include the wildest locals (most notably black and grizzly bears), take a ride up to 7,000 ft elevation and dine at the historic Cliffhouse Bistro.

 Cycling